-Victorian environment protection laws introduce a duty focused on prevention, called the general environmental duty (GED).
+Victoria's environment protection laws include a duty focused on prevention, called the general environmental duty (GED).
 This duty requires you to put in place reasonably practicable measures to eliminate or reduce the risks of harm to people and the environment from pollution and waste.